njhaus/christmas-list-maker/README.md

 ### Known bugs:
 * Refreshing the page (besides the home page) leads to a 404 error.
 * 404 route does not render from react-router.
-* Users are able to input websites that are not formatted correctly.
-* Website links show on user gifts even if no link is available.
-* Names are decapitalized in server but not in client, leading to mismatches when logging in.

 ### Upcoming features: